Mega Borg oil spill: Social and environmental effects

 The explosion’s initial damage was inflicted on the 41 crew members aboard – two of them died, two disappeared and are presumed dead, and 17 were injured.

 The Gulf of Mexico is one of the United States’ richest fishing grounds, and the Mega Borg spill added to an abundance of oil spills that have happened in the area.
-This affects not only marine microorganisms in deep waters, but larger deep-water fish and thus both recreational and commercial fishermen.
+The Deep Water Horizon oil spill in 2010 additionally had massive effects on the Gulf Coast in 2010.
+These affect not only marine microorganisms in deep waters, but larger deep-water fish and thus both recreational and commercial fishermen.
+This can lead to potential closures of Gulf area fisheries as well.
+Furthermore, the oil from the spill can possibly reach the local fish and contaminate the fisherman's ability to sell them as it poses risks for consumer safety.
+Workers involved in such spills and their cleanup typically have higher risks of health issues due to exposure to crude oil and other chemicals.
+Some health issues may include PTSD, respiratory issues, nonfatal myocardial infarction, headaches, and nausea shortly after exposure.
 Additionally, the National Wildlife Refuges near Galveston’s shores, nearby salt marches, and oyster reefs were all in potential danger depending on the extent of the slick’s spread.
+Oil spills damage ocean life by disordering the food chains and potentially destroying certain plants and animals.
+Such oil spills not only disrupt underwater wildlife but also damage local infrastructure and residential homes.
+Those who have lower socioeconomic status are at higher risk of damage and living in affected oil spill areas, such as by the coast.

 On June 29, 1990, it was reported that tar balls from the Mega Borg spill were appearing as far away as Louisiana beaches.

 Legal impact

 The Mega Borg spill brought attention to the 984 protocols of legislation that have been held up in Senate since 1985.
 The Protocols passed the House, but have not been ratified due to arguments over international liabilities and whether or not the US should join international funding groups for oil spills.
 If ratified, the protocols would do a number of things including create multiple new federal response teams and a new fleet of special containment booms and skimmers.
+Government agencies have discussed with communities regarding emergency relief as well as data for chemical threat levels.
+Some communities have implemented Passive Sampling Devices (PSD’s) in order to sample various chemicals for their potential hazard levels.
+Also, government agencies have paired with affected communities in order to survey and test exposure threats in order to increase emergency preparedness and boost recovery resilience.